DeciStudios/deci-docs/docs/easyfishing.md

     function IllegalFish()
         print("ILLEGAL FISH")
         ShowNotification("You have been caught in possesion of an illegal fish!
 You have lost all your fish.")
-        InventoryReset()
+        ResetInventory()
     end
     ```
     These should all be pretty self-explanatory.
     * "Purchase" is called when attempting to purchase bait.
 It must return either true or false ("price" is the cost of the product)
     * "RodCheck" is called when attempting to check if the user has a fishing rod.
 It must return either true or false.
     * "Payout" is called when you sell your fish. "money" is the money you sold the fish for.
-    * "IllegalFish" is called when you attempt to sell an illegal fish.
+    * "ResetInventory" is called when you attempt to sell an illegal fish.

     You also have access to a few functions to use. (as seen in the "IllegalFish" example above.)
     * "ShowNotification" - Displays a default FiveM notification.